Southerness

+Southerness (/sʌðə'nɛs/; Satterness) is a small, compact coastal village in Dumfries and Galloway, Scotland; it is approximately 2 mi south of the A710 between Caulkerbush and Kirkbean.

 Southerness has a large, shallow, sandy beaches on both sides of the rocky next to the village and to the west extend out to the vast Mersehead Sands exposed at low tide.
 The only landmark is its Southerness lighthouse which was built in 1749 and is one of the oldest lighthouses in Scotland.
-The lighthouse stands approximately 56 feet (17 m) tall and was decommissioned in the 1930s.
+The lighthouse is approximately 56 feet (17 m) tall and was decommissioned in the 1930s.

-One of the two golf courses was redesigned in 1947 by course manager Mackenzie Ross.

-The village has to the north a magnificent backdrop of the "marilyn" Criffel, and to the south the sandy (please note the quick sand) bay of Gillfoot.
-On clear days the views stretch across the Solway Firth to the Lakeland fells.